 This is one reason that you should not delay in contacting a Lyft or Uber lawyer who specializes in these cases—the faster we learn about your case, the faster we can remind the rideshare company to save the evidence.

 Since getting started in 2009, Uber has become a popular way to get around.
 It was successful enough that competitors started to emerge, such as Lyft in 2012.
 As ridesharing companies, both Uber and Lyft should provide a safe environment both for the drivers who work for them and the passengers who pay them.

 The companies are big, as a Lyft and Uber lawyer who takes them on must recognize.
 According to the Athens Banner-Herald, Uber alone had 5,000 drivers in Georgia as of 2015.
 Since then, Uber and Lyft have only grown.
 Uber remains the dominant company.
 Recent estimates have placed the value of Lyft at $23 billion, and Uber at $120 billion.
 That means they can afford to hire big-name defense lawyers.
 Both companies are big in Georgia, especially in Atlanta.
 One news source ranked Atlanta the fifth-most hospitable city for ridesharing in the United States.

 Although there are similarities, a Lyft or Uber accident is different than a normal car accident case.
-If you or a loved one is involved in a collision while driving or riding with a rideshare company, contact a Lyft or Uber lawyer for a free, no-obligation review of the case.
+If you or a loved one is involved in a collision while driving or riding with a rideshare company, contact an Uber & Lyft Accident Lawyer for a free, no-obligation review of the case.